trolie/spec/docs/example-narratives/temporary-ratings.md

 * [**Temporary AAR Exceptions**](../concepts##temporary-aar-exception) are temporary exemptions from AAR obligations due to exceptional circumstances.
 These are records that include a time-bound set of static ratings against a particular resource, with a free-text explanation as to why the exception occurred.
 This typically relates to an outage or other physical need to "de-rate" a line.
 * [**Seasonal Overrides**](../concepts#seasonal-overrides) are to be used by the Clearinghouse in lieu of seasonal ratings on a temporary basis.
 Their structure is identical to Temporary AAR Exceptions (assuming DAY/NIGHT seasonal ratings are not involved).
 However, the use cases are quite different.
 Examples include:
-  * For resources that are AAR-exempt and only support seasonal ratings, the seasonal override serves a similar purpose to Temporary AAR Exceptions.
+  * For resources that are AAR-exempt and only support seasonal ratings, the Seasonal Override serves a similar purpose to Temporary AAR Exceptions.
   * Resources at Transmission Provider seams may have seasonal ratings updated at offset schedules.
 Seasonal Overrides provide a tool to handle these offsets in operational systems.
   * If for any reason it makes sense to temporarily update the recourse rating for a given resource.